germanger/twitter-soft-unfollow/README.md

 # twitter-soft-unfollow
 A chrome extension that lets you unfollow in a "soft" manner, without really unfollowing

+## Motivation

+You want to stop seeing tweets from someone, but you don't want to unfollow him because he might get offended.

 ## Chromestore

 This project is in production in the Google Chromestore: https://chrome.google.com/webstore/detail/twitter-soft-unfollow/fneefkpfajhkoimlabgcbhpbpjppceke